0x2E757/Pateo/README.md

 }
 ```

 Now every validation errors will be displayed with the input.
-But the problem is that erorrs are displayed even before user typed anything in field.
+But the problem is that erorrs are displayed even before user typed anything in the field.
 Let's add some conditions:
 ```typescript
 return (
     <div>